Hewlett Packard Enterprise (HPE)

 10. Balance Sheet Assessment

-11. Key Takeaways from Hewlett Packard Enterprise’s Q1 Results
+11. Key Takeaways from Hewlett Packard Enterprise’s Q3 Results

-We were impressed by how significantly Hewlett Packard Enterprise blew past analysts’ EPS expectations this quarter.
-We were also glad its quarterly revenue guidance and full-year EPS forecast quarter exceeded Wall Street’s estimates.
-Zooming out, we think this was a solid print.
-The stock traded up 3.3% to $18.25 immediately after reporting.
+We were impressed by how significantly Hewlett Packard Enterprise blew past analysts’ EPS guidance for next quarter expectations this quarter.
+We were also glad its EPS outperformed Wall Street’s estimates.
+On the other hand, its revenue guidance for next quarter missed and its revenue fell short of Wall Street’s estimates.
+Overall, this was a softer quarter.
+The stock traded down 5.6% to $21.62 immediately following the results.

 12. Is Now The Time To Buy Hewlett Packard Enterprise?

-Hewlett Packard Enterprise falls short of our quality standards.
-To kick things off, its revenue growth was uninspiring over the last five years.
-And while its scale makes it a trusted partner with negotiating leverage, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
-On top of that, its projected EPS for the next year is lacking.
+Hewlett Packard Enterprise’s business quality ultimately falls short of our standards.
+To kick things off, its revenue growth was mediocre over the last five years.
+And while its scale makes it a trusted partner with negotiating leverage, the downside is its declining operating margin shows the business has become less efficient.
+On top of that, its cash profitability fell over the last five years.

-Hewlett Packard Enterprise’s P/E ratio based on the next 12 months is 9.1x.
-While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are better investments elsewhere.
+Hewlett Packard Enterprise’s P/E ratio based on the next 12 months is 9.5x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
+We're pretty confident there are superior stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.